Above and Beyond: hololive 5th fes. Capture the Moment

 Final Thoughts

-I often talk about the similarities between VTubing and pro wrestling, and in Dokibird’s situation I find another commonality: these worlds are the only two where you can have a dominant public identity, switch to a new one, and then revert back to your old self.
+I often talk about the similarities between VTubing and pro wrestling, and in Dokibird’s situation I find another commonality: These worlds are the only two where you can have a dominant public identity, switch to a new one, and then revert back to your old self.
 In the case of wrestling, it literally happened just a few weeks ago.
 Unusual as it may be, though, I’m glad we have these opportunities to see the same person again, whatever form they take.
 No matter what her outer shell looks like, Doki’s charisma shines through.

 Although she has plenty of strengths as a streamer, I think Dokibird’s appeal ultimately comes down to the fact that she’s just fun to be around.
 I have no delusions about seeing her as anything beyond an entertainer with a career that involves interacting heavily with fans, but she often comes across as just a really enthusiastic friend whose caring, yet sardonic attitude adds to her charm.
 Whether she’s playing her favorite games or ones that make her suffer, whether she’s just talking idly or giving insight into her own life behind the scenes, Doki is great.